Saniya Sethi

 Capability

-The app must be fully option-based, driven by several factors such as allowing users to select activities aligned with their interests and goals personalizes the experience.
+The app must be fully option-based, driven by several factors such as allowing users to select activities aligned with their interests and goals, to personalise the experience.

 Opportunity